ShayHill/shayallenhill_site/_posts/2023-07-01-cherry-picking.md

 </tr>
 </table>

 or any of myriad combinations or additions.
 "Something interesting" is always taking place, and not even replication keep us safe.
 The chance of 2 consecutive interesting events is 1:400.
-Sounds small, but 7 x 7 x 7 x 7 chances as 1:400 is still *greater than* 99.999%
+Sounds small, but 7 x 7 x 7 x 7 chances at 1:400 is still *greater than* 99.999%

 ## Is this really a problem?